 FOLLY FARM ADVENTURE PARK AND ZOO | PEMBROKESHIRE

-This was the surprise of the day as I hadn’t been expecting a full zoo complete with rhino, giraffe, lions and monkeys, to name but a few.
-Our son’s favourite were the playful penguins.
+This was the surprise of the day as I hadn’t been expecting a full zoo complete with rhinos, giraffes, lions and monkeys, to name but a few.
+Our son’s favourite was the playful penguins.

-And if you want to enjoy something other than animals, then take your pick from a vintage fairground with carousel, to arcade and amusement games, to karting, a Ferris wheel, ride-along tractors and even diggers.
+And if you want to enjoy something other than animals, then take your pick from a vintage fairground with a carousel, arcade and amusement games, go-karting, a Ferris wheel, ride-along tractors and even diggers.

 Some of these attractions incur additional costs.
-The ride-along tractors are free and if you’re children are anything like mine it’ll be a struggle to get them off them.
+The ride-along tractors are free and if your children are anything like mine it’ll be a struggle to get them off them.